-Bitcoin trading bots for cryptocurrency trading by Veles
+Best Crypto Trading Bots from Veles

 For the bot to be able to open a position, you need funds in this account.
 That's why you need to fund your account before launching the bot.
 You can be sure that a deposit of 100 USDT per month will be enough even in case of the most profitable trading on both spot and futures trading bots combined.

-We take a 20% commission on the profit you make from bot trading, but no more than $50 per calendar month.
+We take a commission of 20% from the profit you get while trading with the bot, but not more than $50 per calendar month

 GRID bots operate on the principle of creating a grid of buy and sell orders.
 The strategy involves placing buy and sell orders for cryptocurrency at specific intervals, in a "ladder" fashion.
 Once the price of an asset reaches one of these levels, the bot executes a buy or sell order, depending on the market direction.